OracleCPS/SOAModernization/soacs200.md

 -	 Browse to **e2e-1201-composites.jws** from **~\Resources\SOA** folder.

-        ***Note:*** You may have to open the application from **/u02/training/SOAJdevProjects/e2e-1201-composites** floder if connected to a remote server through VNC or other software.
+        ***Note:*** You may have to open the application from **/u02/training/SOAJdevProjects/e2e-1201-composites** folder if connected to a remote server through VNC or other software.

 -   A project **“ValidatePayment”** is opened with some predefined components.